 We spent a lot of time in the salon pre-and-post meals, as well as during lectures and demonstrations.
 Or just to relax.

-The decor of that staterooms was bright, light colors, and natural materials.
+The decor of that staterooms was bright, with light colors, and natural materials.
 Growing up I often wore flannel pajamas, most of the time made in Portugal.
 Not a lot of people know that Portugal produces great flannel.
 I was half-tempted to take the beautiful blue flannel blanket on our bed!
 The view of the wine terraces of Douro Valley was spectacular.

 In the evening we wound down to an outstanding collection of free movies.
 Oh, and by the way, there is FREE wifi throughout the boat.
 You read that right.
 Free wifi!